 Read below to learn more about phishing scams, email fraud and other ways scammers try to trick you into giving them information to steal your earnings or compromise your account.

-No Lyft employee will contact you over phone, text, or e-mail asking for personal info unless you reach out to us first.
-Don’t provide the following info unless you contacted us first:
+Otherwise, no Lyft employee will contact you over phone, text, or e-mail asking for personal info unless you reach out to us first.
+Unless you contacted us first or the message is coming from the SMS number, 61416, don’t provide the following info:

 - Phone number